Chernivtsi, Chernivtsi Oblast, Ukraine. Photo courtesy of Dmytro Dovgan.

 A Conversation with Translator Ostap Kin—Moisei Fishbein: Diversity & Freedom

-This is the tenth in our “Literature and Democracy” series.
-This quarterly column, curated by NER international correspondent Ellen Hinsey, presents writers’ responses to the threats to democracy around the world, beginning with a focus on Eastern Europe.
+The tenth installment of our “Literature and Democracy” series was curated by NER international correspondent Ellen Hinsey.
+This quarterly column presents writers’ responses to the threats to democracy around the world, beginning with a focus on Eastern Europe.